 - You may need to wear pads or absorbent underpants that are designed for urinary incontinence.
 Pads can be bought from supermarkets and pharmacies, as well as online.
 There are many options to buy absorbent, washable underpants online.
 Your doctor, incontinence nurse or pharmacist can advise you about the various available products that may be suitable for you.

 - If necessary, wear clothes that are easy to remove when going to the toilet.
 Slacks, trousers and skirts with elastic waists are good.
 If possible, replace buttons and zippers with Velcro or press studs for easier opening and try clothing that is easily washable.
 Keep your toilet, and the pathway to it, free from clutter and trip hazards and ensure that the lighting is adequate so it is easy to navigate in a hurry.

 - If necessary, keep a bedpan or plastic urinal (for men), or portable commode chair next to your bed.
 These can be obtained from specialist medical supply stores and some pharmacies.

-If you are experiencing symptoms of urinary incontinence, some of these suggestions may help, but will not cure, incontinence.
-If your symptoms persist, do not delay in seeing your doctor — urinary incontinence is often treatable.
+If you are experiencing symptoms of urinary incontinence, some of these suggestions may help but probably won’t cure it.
+If your symptoms persist, see your doctor — urinary incontinence is often treatable.